dkralj/Natours/README.md

 In the next sections I will be breaking down the things that have been shown in separate project sections, starting from general project settings until writing media queries for responsive design.

+## Disclaimer

+I am not the owner of page design.
+For any question about using the page design in commercial purposes, contact Jonas Schmedtmann.

 ## General project settings

 - Setting up the basic reset using **universal selector**